DsSoft-Byte/VanillaDebianEssentials/README.md

 My often-updated list of essential debian mods/patches to improve the amazing distro for vanilla enjoyers.

 # For minecrafters, that drag click
-There is a *bug*  in libinput that caps the CPS on 8?! there will be an script to fix that uploaded soon or may already be here in #main
-It will restart the PC immediatly after execution so take care of that.
+There is a *bug*  in libinput that caps the CPS on 8?! there is DragClickOnLinux.sh here in #main to fix this issue, it will restart the PC immediatly after execution so take care of that.

 # nvidia, fuck you
 Debian comes natively with the nouveau graphics drivers for nvidia GPUs.
 This will help you to install the proprietary drivers.